Spaces & Profiles

 - Rename or Change Icon / Change Theme from the Space's menu.
 Choose Follow Global to drop a per-Space theme override.

 - Delete a Space from the same menu.
 Deleting a Space also removes the bookmarks and URL Rules that belong to it, and cannot be undone.
-Pinned tabs belong to the Profile rather than the Space, so they are not affected.
+If pinned tab scope is Space, that Space's pinned tabs are removed too.
+Profile-scoped and App-scoped pinned tabs are not affected.

 URL Rules: send sites to the right Space automatically